IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-navigation.md

 ---
 # $PlatformShort$ Chart Navigation

-The $PlatformName$ chart component allows for interactive panning and zooming via the mouse, keyboard and touch.
+The $PlatformName$ charts allows for interactive panning and zooming via the mouse, keyboard and touch.

 ## $PlatformShort$ Chart Navigation Example